BobbyRaj17/k8sLevel3/README.md

 ```
 > Note: we might have to add the `localhost:5000` to Insecure Registry for docker engine

-we can connect to docker-private registry from the docker-client (it should be accessible from docker-registry server) using the domain.crt that we created above using openssl.
+we can connect to docker-private registry from the docker-client (it should be accessible from docker-registry server) using the domain.crt that we created above using openssl. <br/>
-Make sure docker is pre installed and copy the domain.crt to the docker client and then create a tag or build the image using the `Common name` mentioned above.
+Make sure docker is pre installed on docker-client and domain.crt created above is copied to docker-client as well and then create a tag or build the image using the `Common name` provided above.
 `Docker clients would use this TLS certificate to avoid certificate issues`
  ```bash
     mkdir -p /etc/docker/certs.d/<Common name>:5000/